ConnorDeMeyer/Glassify/README.md

 This feature allows the user to store and initialize instances of types at runtime using only the `glas::TypeId`.

+### Settings

 ### Type Storage
-The `TypeStorage` class allows for the instanciation of any class that has been added to the reflection system.
+Similarly to an std::unique_ptr, the `TypeStorage` class allows for the instanciation of any class that has been added to the reflection system.
 The class will instanciate a given type on the Heap and is responsible for safely destroying them.

+### Shared Type Storage

+Similarly to an std::shared_ptr, the `SharedTypeStorage` class allows instanciation of any class that has been added to the reflection system and can be easily copied and shared without the type instance going out of scope.

+### Weak Type Storage

+Similarly to an std::weak_ptr, the `WeakTypeStorage` class needs to `SharedTypeStorage` to initialize and will hold a reference to that instance until there are no more shared type storages left.

+### Type Vector

+Similarly to an std::vector, the `TypeVector` stores a contigious array of instances of a type. this vector can be freely added to, removed from and queried.
+There are also iterator that can be used to iterator over the elements.
+The whole vector is typles and will store only data.
+The user is responsible for interpreting the data.

 #### Type Tuple
 The `TypeTuple` class works similarly to a `std::tuple` class but typeless.
 It stores multiple instances of types and keeps track of the types inside using an array of `VariableId`s.
 It can be used to call functions and can be serialized too.